Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

-Notebook-specific issues are a major cause of crashes, ranking first on GitHub and third on Kaggle.
-The majority of these crashes result from out-of-order execution (GitHub:~64\%, Kaggle:~75\%), where cells are executed in an incorrect sequence.
+Notebook-specific issues are a major cause of crashes, ranking second on both GitHub and Kaggle.
+The majority of these crashes result from out-of-order execution (\GH: 60.0\%, \KG: 74.3\%), where cells are executed in an incorrect sequence.
 This occurs when users run notebook cells without considering dependencies.
-Another common cause is previous cell error (GitHub: 36\%, Kaggle: 25\%), where users encounter crashes in earlier cells but continue executing dependent cells without resolving the issues, resulting in additional crashes.
+Another common cause is previous cell error (\GH: 40.0\%, \KG: 25.7\%), where users encounter crashes in earlier cells but continue executing dependent cells without resolving the issues, resulting in additional crashes.

 The root cause distribution does not differ significantly between GitHub and Kaggle ($p>0.05$).